leapwallet/cosmos-node-setup/docs/software-setup.md

 ##########################
 ```

-Except for disabled APIs (e.g., `https://<DOMAIN>/rest-api` won't work if the node's REST API is disabled), the following URLs will now be available (`<DOMAIN>` is the same as the domain you entered during the prompt):
+The following URLs will now be available, where `<DOMAIN>` is the same as the domain you entered during the prompt.
+Services which aren't enabled won't exist.
+For example, `https://<DOMAIN>/rest-api` won't work if the node's REST API is disabled.
 - REST API: `https://<DOMAIN>/rest-api`
 - gRPC: `https://<DOMAIN>/grpc`
 - gRPC Web: `https://<DOMAIN>/grpc-web`